LSXPrime/soundflow-docs/src/content/docs/core-concepts.md

 *   `MicrophoneDataProvider`: Captures audio data from the microphone in real-time.
 *   `ChunkedDataProvider`: Reads audio data from a file or stream in chunks, making it efficient for large files.
 It decodes audio on-demand and prefetches data to ensure smooth playback.
 *   `NetworkDataProvider`: Reads audio data from a network source (URL).
 It supports both direct audio file URLs and HLS (HTTP Live Streaming) playlists.
 It handles playlist parsing, segment downloading, and seeking.
+*   `RawDataProvider`: Reads audio data from a raw pcm stream.

 ## Audio Encoding/Decoding (`ISoundEncoder`, `ISoundDecoder`)